Michael Brown (The Left Banke, Montage, Stories and The Beckies)

 excellent string orchestration.
 But while the near duplication

-of Brown's previous sound does come off beautifully sometimes ("The
+of Brown's previous sound can comes off beautifully ("The

 Song is Love", "I Shall Call Her Mary", "Tinsel